SwarajMore09/Python_Automation_Project/DirectoryCleaner/README.md

 # Directory Cleaner & Duplicate File Remover

-👨‍💻 Author :- Om Ravindra Wakhare
+👨‍💻 Author :- Swaraj Santoshrao More

 This Python script automates the process of scanning a directory, identifying duplicate files based on their **MD5 checksum**, and deleting the duplicates.
 It also supports generating logs and providing helpful instructions through command-line arguments.